 - Make the pumpkin spice puree & chocolate frosting

-- Fill the brownies & top with frosting
+- Fill the cooked brownies & top with frosting

 Make your brownie recipe, as you would normally do.
-Here’s a link to the brownie recipe you’ll see in the pictures below.
+Here's a link to the gluten free brownie recipe that you'll see me using in the pictures below.
+Notice it's a very thick batter (which is really useful in this recipe so we can add that hole in the middle).

 Next, take your scooper (or a normal spoon) and flatten the top of the brownies.

-Now, if you’ll be filling your brownies (which I highly recommend), grab a wooden spoon or anything with a round, flat end and poke a hole in the brownie batter.
+If you'll be filling your brownies with spiced pumpkin puree (which I highly recommend), grab a wooden spoon or anything with a round, flat end and poke a hole in the brownie batter.
 If you want the hole bigger, just wiggle the spoon handle around a bit until you get it the size you want it.

-Bake them in your oven according to your recipe (350 (F) if you’re using mine).
+Bake the mini brownie bites in your oven according to your recipe (350 (F) if you're using my paleo brownie recipe).
 Pull them out of the oven when the top is set.

 Let them cool completely before lifting them out of the tin.
 We want them to stay together, and they are more likely to crumble apart when they're warm.